1. Home

 Alternative titles for this job include Body artist

-Tattooists create permanent artwork on their clients' bodies.
-Body piercers pierce parts of clients' bodies so that they can wear jewellery.
+Tattooists and body piercers create permanent artwork on customers' bodies and do piercings, so they can wear body jewellery.

 Average salary (a year)